Zulko/pianoputer/README.md

 ## Changing the keyboard layout

 Note that the default keyboard configuration (stored in file `keyboard_qwerty_43keys.txt`) is for the most commonly used QWERTY keyboards.
-You can change the configuration so that it matches your keyboard, for instance using the alternative `keyboard_azerty_49keys.txt`:
+You can change the configuration so that it matches your keyboard, for instance using the alternative `keyboards/azerty_49keys.txt`:

 ```
-python pianoputer.py --keyboard keyboard_azerty_49keys.txt
+python pianoputer.py -k keyboards/azerty_49keys.txt
 ```

 These `.txt` files simply contain a sequence of key names and are easy to edit.
 For convenience this repository also provides a `make_kb_file.py` program: